Should you become a DIY investor?

 - Only one-fifth had received any advice about budgeting or debt management.

 Some of those stats among others are in the images below:

 So, there are investors seeking and actually paying for financial advice, said advisors are to advise investors on various financial matters, but investors feel they are not getting any value.

 Ultimately nobody cares more about your money than you do (except maybe me, since I have this blog and your dedicated readership)!

 How can you figure out if self-directed investing is right for you?

-- Introduction: spend less than you make.
+- Book introduction: Spend less than you make.